organik-inc/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 ## Greenfield Command

-[Greenfield Command](https://github.com/bnb-chain/greenfield-cmd) is a powerful command line to interact with Greenfield, by which you can manage your objects on Greenfield.
+[Greenfield Command](https://github.com/bnb-chain/greenfield-cmd) is a powerful command line to interact with Greenfield, by which you can manage your resources on Greenfield.

-### Gommand Tool Guide
+### Command Tool Guide

 This command tool supports basic storage functions, including creating buckets, uploading and downloading files, and deleting resources, and it also supports related operations such as groups, permissions, banks, and cross-chain.